 To try and prevent menstrual migraine, non-steroidal anti-inflammatory drug (NSAID) treatment can be started two to three days before the menstrual period starts and continued until the period ends.
 Because the therapy is of short duration, the risk of gastrointestinal side effects is limited.

 Other medications that may be used to prevent menstrual migraines include the prescription medications:

 - Beta-blocker medications such as propranolol

-- Anticonvulsants such as topiramate
+- Anticonvulsants such as topiramate and gabapentin